 At the heart of every highly functional detail-oriented hotel, you’ll find the same basic concept – excellent processes that the entire team is acutely aware of.
 Hotels often struggle with staying organized and on top of detailed cleaning projects.
 Staying on schedule for room cleanings is a necessity, not an accomplishment.
-At the very least, a hotel must be organized with it’s basic cleaning procedures, but what truly makes a property outstanding, is its attention to the smallest cleaning details with a strong internal hotel cleaning process.
+At the very least, a hotel must be organized with it’s basic housekeeping procedures, but what truly makes a property outstanding, is its attention to the smallest details with strong internal hotel cleaning processes.

 Figure Out What’s Actually Going On, and Then Open the Channels of Communication

 It’s easy to sit back and think “well things are supposed to be done this way…,” and then place blame when they aren’t being done properly.
 Frequently when “things,” as in processes, aren’t being “done the right way” it’s because there’s an issue with the process in the first place.
-Why didn’t anyone explain to management that the process wasn’t ideal?
+Why didn’t anyone explain to management that the internal cleaning processes weren’t ideal?
 Communication blocks.
 Communication is crucial, yet it can be so easy to lose track of.
 Do whatever is necessary to open the channels of communication, so real-time feedback can be received, and adjustments can be made wherever needed.

 Are You Aware of Common Complaints?

 The ability to receive feedback from guests has never been easier.
 Use the guests perspectives to determine which areas of cleaning are being neglected.
 Too many hotels aren’t actually reading or checking their channels of feedback, rendering reviews useless.
 It all comes back to processes.
 Is there a person in charge of not only reading reviews, but also responding to them?
 Is there a person responsible for aggregating the negative feedback, and figuring out how to revise internal procedures to attend to those issues?
 These are crucial questions to ask, and then find solutions to.

 Brainstorm With the Team Members Who Actually Know What’s Best